jonathanabennett/projectwarrior/README.md

 - Area of Focus: An Area of Focus is a short (like a slug) tag indicating which part of your life this task belongs to.
 For further details, see Tiago Forte's PARA method or David Allen's Getting Things Done.
 Areas are identified by `area:<string>`.
 For example: `area:relationships`, `area:professional`, or `area:side-hustle`.
 - Tags: Tags are used to classify projects.
 Tags are added as `+<string>`.
 Examples could include `+@office`, `+high-priority`, or `+vacation-home`.
 The primary use for tags is to filter your projects for the `project view` command.
 For example, if you are at work you might say `project +@office view` so you do not see any projects from your vacation home.
 - Inherited Tags: Inherited tags are tags which get applied by default to all tasks created in taskwarrior by projectwarrior.
 They are identified by `++<string>`.
 For example, if you have a project that needs to appear at the top of your `task next` report, you may give that project the `++next` tag so that every task you create for that task automatically has the `next` tag applied to it.
 To remove a tag for an individual task (maybe this task within the project doesn't need to be urgently), simply put `-next` in the task description and the two will cancel each other out.
+- Filepath: Filepath points to a file on the computer which contains notes about a project.
+It is added or modified by `file:path/to/file`.
+File can be any type which can be edited by your $EDITOR.
 - Description: Anything not collected by the filters above becomes part of the Description.
 Beware of putting characters in your project which have special meanings on the command line.
 I like to make this an imperative sentence (`Launch new marketing campaign`), but you may find a descriptive sentence fits better (`The new marketing campaign is successful.`)

 Examples: